Materials-Consortia/OPTIMADE/optimade.rst

 **OPTIONAL keys:**

 - :field:`resource-uris`: List.
-  A list of dictionaries that references remote resources that describe the unit.
+  A list of dictionaries that reference remote resources that describe the unit.
   The format of each dictionary is:

   **REQUIRED keys:**